Skip to main content

 Causes of SAD

-Common factors that lead to SAD are reduced light, hormones, body temperature and genes.
-SAD is believed to be associated with changes in levels of serotonin and melatonin.
 Serotonin is a chemical in the brain that acts as a neurotransmitter for the body.
-It plays vital role in mood change.
-Reduced sunlight for prolonged periods is believed to reduce serotonin levels in the body that leads to SAD.
-A study conducted on SAD revealed that if the body is unable to convert serotonin chemical into N-acetylserotonin, it leads to development of depressive symptoms.
+It plays a vital role in mood change.
+Reduced sunlight for prolonged periods is believed to reduce serotonin levels in the body which can lead to SAD.
+A study conducted on SAD revealed that if the body is unable to convert serotonin chemical into N-acetylserotonin, it leads to the development of depressive symptoms.

 Another chemical that is associated with sleep is melatonin.
 Melatonin is produced by the pineal gland in the body when it is dark.
-The pineal gland is directly linked to the retina through retinohypothalamic tract and suprachiasmatic nucleus.
+The pineal gland is directly linked to the retina through the retinohypothalamic tract and suprachiasmatic nucleus.

-The circadian rhythm, the biological clock, that controls sleep cycle may be disrupted due to reduced daylight, thus disturbing the natural body clock of sleeping and waking up in the morning.
+The circadian rhythm, the biological clock, that controls the sleep cycle may be disrupted due to reduced daylight, thus disturbing the natural body clock of sleeping and waking up in the morning.

 SAD treatment

-Apart from light therapy, medication like anti-depressants, cognitive behavioral therapy, ionized air administration and psychotherapy are various treatments that aid in improving seasonal affective disorder symptoms.
+Apart from light therapy, medication like antidepressants, cognitive behavioral therapy, ionized air administration, and psychotherapy are various treatments that aid in improving seasonal affective disorder symptoms.

 How to Deal with SAD

 Get outside and exercise.
-If seasonal affective disorder’s main cause is lack of sun light, then it only makes more sense to experience more natural sunlight during the winter months.
+If seasonal affective disorder’s main cause is a lack of sunlight, then it only makes more sense to experience more natural sunlight during the winter months.
 In general, exercise is a great way to combat depression.
-Breaking a sweat and doing something great for the body always leaves to a better mood.
-Sufferers should also spend more time around friends and family.
-Have a laugh, watch funny movies, and spend time with the people you enjoy.
-Create a high quality life where you do the things you normally enjoy.
+Breaking a sweat and doing something great for the body always leads to a better mood.

 Artificial ways to improve the quality of life of seasonal affective disorder sufferers: As mentioned earlier, artificial lights are a great way to bring a little sunlight into your life.
 It is documented that SAD sufferers who used artificial lights experienced less depression and fewer symptoms than SAD sufferers who did not use artificial lights to remedy their depression.

-Seasonal affective disorder treatment includes quality of life changes and the use of artificial lights.
-When combining natural and artificial treatments, seasonal affective disorder sufferers are able to experience a better life and fewer bouts with depression.
 Do spend more time with family and friends.
 Try to learn new skills and hobbies, and spend as much time in nature.
-Often times it will take forcing yourself to do these things, but it is well worth the effort.
+Often it will take forcing yourself to do these things, but it is well worth the effort.
 Drag yourself to the gym or the track and exercise.
 All of these things will help you combat SAD.

-SAD is a mild depression illness.
+SAD is a mild depressive illness.
 People affected by this illness are perfectly normal as the illness is triggered by external climatic factors rather than internal body malfunctions.
 Hence, in most cases, as the gloomy winter months pass by so does the ailment.

 Comments